Bible Geeks Podcast

 Episodes typically run thirty-five to sixty minutes — most land between 37 min and 43 min — and the run-time is fairly consistent across the catalogue.
 None of the episodes are flagged explicit by the publisher.
 It is catalogued as a EN-US-language Religion & Spirituality show.

-The show is actively publishing — the most recent episode landed earlier today, with 19 episodes already out so far this year.
-The busiest year was 2021, with 53 episodes published.
+The show is actively publishing — the most recent episode landed 4 days ago, with 25 episodes already out so far this year.
 Published by Ryan Joy and Bryan Schiele.

 From the publisher